roe-dl/weewx-sqlupload/README.md

 ```

 You can use the same table for both skin upload and observation data upload.

+If you upload LOOP packets we strongly recommend to switch off logging
+successful uploads.

 The options are:
 * `binding`: whether to upload LOOP packets or ARCHIVE records or both